harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 If you enter the subject header string *without* the ID, the ingester will try to do an **exact match** against the header; if it finds more than one match (for example, if the database contains two subjects with identical headers, but different sources):

-  * The ingester will create a **new** agent (with publish=false) containing the header with ' DISAMBIGUATE ME!' appended to it.
+  * The ingester will create a **new** subject (with publish=false) containing the header with ' DISAMBIGUATE ME!' appended to it.
 For example, given a subject with a header of 'Black Lives Matter', a new subject  would be created with the header  'Black Lives Matter DISAMBIGUATE ME!'.
   * After ingest, you can  use the *merge* functionality to resolve the ambiguities.

 Column | Value | Default | Comment